jannishuebl/orchparty/README.md

 ### Import

-Above we assumend that everything is written in one file.
-If you donot want to to that use the import feature.
+Above we assumed that everything is written in one file.
+If you do not want to, just use the import feature.

 ```ruby
 import "../logging.rb"